-Denver Great Kids Head Start (DGKHS) is an award-winning program that prepares children to enter kindergarten confidently with the social, physical, emotional, cognitive skills and competencies necessary for continued school success.
-The City and County of Denver partners with outside organizations and agencies to provide various services for children and their families enrolled in the program.
+Denver Great Kids Head Start prepares preschoolers to enter kindergarten with the social, physical, emotional, cognitive skills and competencies necessary for continued school success.
+And NEW this fall, comprehensive child development programs, and support services will be available to pregnant moms, infants, toddlers and their families through our Early Head Start program!

-Once a child is enrolled in our program, each will child and family will have the opportunity to participate in:
+Once enrolled in our program, each child and family will have the opportunity to participate in:

 Parents will receive information about their child’s academic progress at each of these meetings.
 Parents and teachers collaborate to develop goals for the child in order to support learning both at home and in the program to ensure kindergarten readiness.

-Nutrition is part of a healthy lifestyle, and providing nutritious meals to children is a fundamental Head Start service.
-Head Start Performance Standards require all programs serve USDA approved meals in their centers.
-DGKHS delegate agencies design and implement nutrition programs that meet the nutritional needs and feeding requirements of each children, including those with special dietary needs, and children with disabilities.
-Our nutrition program serves a variety of foods that consider the cultural and ethnic preferences and broaden children’s food experience.
+Nutrition is part of a healthy lifestyle and providing nutritious meals to children is a fundamental service of Denver Great Kids Head Start programs.
+Our performance standards require that all programs serve USDA approved meals in their centers and nutrition programs meet the needs and feeding requirements of each child.
+This includes children with disabilities or special dietary needs.
+Our nutrition program also serves a variety of foods that consider cultural and ethnic preferences, while broadening their food experience.

-DGKHS partners with Nutrition Consultants to perform quality monitoring of the USDA Child and Adult Food Care Program (CACFP), as well as offer nutrition education to children, families and staff to promote wellness and establish good eating habits.
+Denver Great Kids Head Start partners with nutrition consultants to perform quality monitoring of the USDA Child and Adult Food Care Program (CACFP) and promote wellness through educating children, their families, and staff about creating good eating habits.

-From 2012 to present, DGKHS has partnered with the University of Colorado Rocky Mountain Prevention Research Center to implement collaborative intervention programs related to healthy eating habits and physical activity to promote a Culture of Wellness and increase the number of children who are at a healthy weight.
-Key components of the Culture of Wellness Program include: I am Moving, I am Learning (IMIL); Integrated Nutrition Education Program (INEP), and a variety of Workplace Wellness activities such as Walking Clubs, and Fruit and Vegetable Challenges.
+From 2012 to present, Denver Great Kids Head Start has partnered with the University of Colorado Rocky Mountain Prevention Research Center to implement intervention programs related to healthy eating and physical activity to increase the number of children who are at a healthy weight.
+This Culture of Wellness Program includes: I am Moving, I am Learning (IMIL); Integrated Nutrition Education Program (INEP), and a variety of workplace wellness activities such as walking clubs, and fruit and vegetable challenges.

-DGKHS provides a wide range of supports to ensure that the needs of children with disabilities and children with ongoing needs but not identified with a disability, are fully supported to achieve to their full potential.
-DGKHS works in partnership with Denver Public Schools and Sewall Child Development Center ensure children receive services to which they are entitled, as well as to provide ongoing coaching and consultation to teachers and staff to ensure the successful inclusion of children.
-All services, including initial referral, diagnostic evaluations, and ongoing service delivery are provided at Head Start sites.
+Denver Great Kids Head Start provides a wide range of supports to ensure that the needs of children with disabilities, or at risk, are fully supported to achieve their full potential.
+Our program works in partnership with Denver Public Schools, Sewall Child Development Center, and Rocky Mountain Human Services to ensure children and pregnant mothers enrolled in Early Head Start and Head Start receive services to which they are entitled to.
+In addition, we provide ongoing coaching and consultation to teachers and staff to ensure the successful inclusion of all children.

-DGKHS also supports parents to become successful advocates for their children.
-This occurs through ongoing consultation and dialog between staff and families, training opportunities, and referral to community resources.
+Denver Great Kids Head Start also supports parents/guardians to become successful advocates for their children.
+This occurs through ongoing consultation and dialog between staff and families, training and leadership opportunities, and referrals to community resources.

-A range of services for early childhood mental health consultation are provided onsite, by licensed staff from Denver Health and Hospitals Authority.
-These services include, classroom consultation and coaching for teachers, individual support for children and families, and a variety of parenting classes to promote social and emotional development in children.
-DGKHS has taken the extra step to secure private funding, in addition to Head Start funding, to provide these services.
+A range of services for early childhood mental health consultation is provided onsite by licensed mental health professionals.
+These services include classroom consultation and coaching for teachers, individual support for children and families, and a variety of parenting classes to promote social and emotional development in children.
+Denver Great Kids Head Start has taken the extra step to secure private funding, in addition to Head Start funding, to provide these services.

 Goal: To develop a framework of education and resources that support linguistically and culturally responsive family literacy strategies for families and staff.